Biomedical Engineering (Conversion)

 Course content

-- Work in our excellent facilities and on-site research centres, including laboratories for biofluids, mechanobiology, and the high-profile Organs-on-Chips Centre.
+- Work in our excellent facilities including laboratories for biofluids, mechanobiology, and the high-profile Organs-on-Chips Centre.

-- Professionally accredited by IOM3 (Institute of Materials, Minerals and Mining) and IMechE (Institution of Mechanical Engineers).
+- Professionally accredited by the Institute of Materials, Minerals and Mining and the Institution of Mechanical Engineers, enabling you to pursue Chartered Engineer status.

 What you'll study

 The rest of your programme is determined by your interests and career aspirations.
-You'll have the flexibility to choose modules in diverse areas including electronics, medical robotics, nanotechnology and nanomedicine, sensors and clinical measurements and more.
+You'll have the flexibility to choose modules in diverse areas including medical robotics, cell and tissue biomechanics, medical imaging, electronics, and digital manufacture.

 You'll complete a large-scale individual research project in our excellent facilities, which include high-performance computing clusters and specialised laboratories.